 - 1. Identify and describe soft computing techniques and their roles in building intelligent machines. - 2.
-Apply fuzzy logic and reasoning to handle uncertainty and solve various engineering problems. - 3.
-Apply genetic algorithms to combinatorial optimization problems. - 4.
-Evaluate and compare solutions by various soft computing approaches for a given problem.
+Apply fuzzy logic and reasoning to handle uncertainty and solve various engineering problems - 3.
+Understand the concepts of gentic algorithms. - 4.
+Apply genetic algorithms to combinatorial optimization problems - 5.
+Evaluate and compare solutions by various soft computing approaches for a given problem